A History Of Delivering The Capital

-Over 79 years ago, on June 26, 1938, incorporation papers were filed at City Hall to establish a Chamber of Commerce in the nation’s capital.
-Originally known as the Washington Chamber of Commerce, the organization was initially formed to provide services for African–American businesses in the city.
-As a result, in 1946 the name of the organization was changed to the Negro Chamber of Commerce to reflect the unique needs of black businesses at that time.
+On June 20, 1938, the Washington, DC Chamber of Commerce was incorporated in the nation’s capital.
+Initially formed to provide services for African–American businesses in the city, the name of the organization was changed to the Negro Chamber of Commerce in 1946, to reflect the unique needs of black businesses.

-A decade later in 1956, the Chamber re-evaluated the needs of businesses in the city and changed its name to the District of Columbia Chamber of Commerce.
-With the new name came a new direction as the Chamber expanded its operations to address not only the needs of minority firms, but of all the District.
+In 1956 our leadership re-evaluated the needs of businesses in the city and re-established itself as the District of Columbia Chamber of Commerce.
+With the new name came a new direction, and the Chamber expanded its operations to address the needs of all businesses in the District of Columbia.

-The DC Chamber of Commerce has continued to uphold its commitment to deliver the capital to businesses and citizens by tailoring our membership campaigns.
-We provide invaluable tools to help businesses develop, in addition to advocacy efforts which positively impact business growth and sustainability.
-We leverage relationships with key contacts in the DC Council and the Federal Government in order to positively impact regulatory reform with the goal of maintaining our current business community while attracting new businesses to the District.
-From educational outreach, networking and contracting opportunities, the DC Chamber works to ensure you get the social, intellectual, business, and political capital to make the District a better place to live, work and play.
+The DC Chamber has continued to uphold its commitment to delivering the capital to businesses and citizens.
+We provide invaluable tools to help businesses develop, and it leverages relationships with key contacts in the DC Council and the Federal government to improve the business climate and attract new businesses to the District.

 Today the DC Chamber continues its bold vision and mission: